dnpwwo/Domoticz-Google-Plugin/README.md

 ## Installation

-Python version 3.4 or higher required & Domoticz version 3.87xx or greater.
+Python version 3.4 or higher required & a 2019 version of Domoticz (for voice to work).
 On Python 3.6.x this plugin will crash Domoticz 10-20% of the time when the plugin is stopped or restarted.
 This appears related to a defect introduced in Python 3.6 that has been reported on the internet.

 To install:
 * Go in your Domoticz directory using a command line and open the plugins directory.